0atman/noboilerplate/scripts/22-starting-rust.md

 Linux is the native operating system of the internet, and I would recommend that windows users install Microsoft's Windows Subsystem for Linux, WSL, to get access to this incredible world.

-Next you need the core triumverate that is required learning for my students.
+Next you need the core triumvirate that is required learning for my students.

 ---